-[State
+[State:

-1. whether trial is to the court or a jury or both,

-2. estimated trial time,

-3. situs of trial, and

-4. any other orders pertinent to the trial proceedings.]
+- 1. whether trial is to the court or a jury or both, - 2. estimated trial time, - 3. situs of trial, and - 4. any other orders pertinent to the trial proceedings.]

-and fo the ca sel and the parties should note that the procedures for setting and conducting trial or further conferences before trial vary according to the district judge assigned to se.
-The judges all have written procedures which can be obtained from the confice.]
+[Counsel and the parties should note that the procedures for setting and conducting trial and for further conferences before trial vary according to the district judge assigned to the case.
+The judges all have written procedures which can be obtained from the clerk's office.]

-DATE D this day of 200

-BY THE COURT: